 No, unfortunately, this program is not eligible for OSAP.
-See below for what options are available for you for financial aid.
+See below for financial aid options.

 We are grateful to be able to offer financial assistance for those who are in need.
 Please see our Financial Aid form.
 Also, we encourage our applicants to consider fundraising for at least part of our Zambia service trip to help lower the cost — donations for this trip are tax-receiptable.
 Finally, you are able to access RESPs to help cover costs for Act Five.